o-ran-sc/nonrtric/test/common/README.md

 | `<callbackurl>` |  Callback url |

 ## Function: api_get_services() ##
-Test of GET /service and optional check of the returned json payload.
+Test of GET '/service' or V2 GET '/v2/services' and optional check of the returned json payload.
 To test only the response code, omit all parameters except the expected response code.
 To test the returned json, provide the parameters after the response code.

 | arg list |
 |--|
 | `<response-code> [ (<query-service-name> <target-service-name> <keepalive-timeout> <callbackurl>) | (NOSERVICE <target-service-name> <keepalive-timeout> <callbackurl> [<target-service-name> <keepalive-timeout> <callbackurl>]* )]` |